Generic selectors

 No. The construction and function of lithium-ion batteries used for operating industrial trucks prevents overcharging.
 These batteries have an integrated battery management system that guarantees an optimal charging process.

-No. Discharging a lithium-ion battery is not necessary: You can recharge a Li-ion battery at any time without having to discharge it first.
+No. Discharging, or letting a lithium-ion batter drain completely is not necessary.
+You can recharge a Li-ion battery at any time without having to discharge it first.
 Flat charging cycles with a capacity between about 30 and 80 percent are best.

 There can be various reasons why a lithium-ion battery no longer charges or no longer charges fully: